twitter/communitynotes/content/examples.md

     "/tips/",
     "/note-writing-tips/",
   ]
+description: Learn what makes a helpful Community Note on Twitter.
 ---

 Great notes provide helpful context to Tweets and leave people better informed.
 But what makes a note helpful?